AndreiChertkov/teneva_research_anova_and_als/README.md

     - `data_pde` - generate and save train/test data for parametric PDE
     - `appr` - build approximation from the saved data for benchmark functions and parametric PDE
     - `appr_noise` - build approximation from the saved data with automatically added noise
-    - `appr_check` - check dependence of the approximation accuracy vs rank, number of sweeps, etc
+    - `appr_check_all` - check dependence of the approximation accuracy vs rank, number of sweeps, etc. (run then the script with the flag `appr_check_show_all` to generate the plots with results).

     > The results and logs will be saved into `result` folder